Cash App vs Zelle: Which Payment App Is Right for You?

 Cash App Security

 That said, Cash App has faced its own challenges.
-A 2024 data breach affected approximately 8 million users.
+Block, Cash App's parent company, disclosed in an SEC filing that a former employee downloaded customer reports in December 2021 without authorization, exposing data from approximately 8.2 million current and former users.
 Like Zelle, payments sent through Cash App are typically irreversible, and scams targeting users remain common on the platform.

 Which Should You Choose?